madureira/jskeleton/README.md

     $ npm install

-You have to install Grunt on global mode (in some cases is necessary to execute it with "sudo"):
+You have to install Gulp on global mode (in some cases is necessary to execute it with "sudo"):

-    $ npm install -g grunt-cli
+    $ npm install -g gulp

 To generate the compressed files, you must to open a new tab in your terminal, (this tab should be kept open, or if you prefer execute the command in background mode) and execute:

-    $ grunt
+    $ gulp

-Now, always that you save any modified file, Grunt will execute tasks to generate a compressed file.
+Now, always you save any modified file, Gulp will execute tasks to generate a compressed file.

-Finally, start the server:

-    $ node server.js

-Access [http://localhost:3000](http://localhost:3000) and enjoy yourself!
+Finally, open public/index.html file in your browser and enjoy yourself!

-## BDD Tests

-Access the page [http://localhost:3000/specs.html](http://localhost:3000/specs.html) to see all tests.